Raiondesu/intl-schematic/packages/plugins/arrays/README.md

     }
   },

-  gift: [
+  'for price': [
-    "Buy this birthday gift for"
+    "for",
     { "price": [0] }, // references the `price` key with fallback
+  ],

+  'until birthday': [
     "until",
     { "birthday": [] } // references the `birthday` key
+  ],

+  gift: [
+    "Buy this birthday gift",
+    "for price",
+    "until birthday"
+  ],

+  gifts: {
+    'intl/plural': {
+      one: 'gift',
+      other: 'gifts',
+      many: 'gifts',
+    }
+  },

+  'gifts amount': [
+    // Reference to the 0-th argument of `gifts` '0:gifts',
+    // Reference to the `gifts` key
+    { 'gifts': 0 }
   ]
 });
 ```